jjg/vros/README.md

 I could write a book here but I'm going to avoid that for now.
 The most important thing about VROS is that the objective is to produce a a VR-first general-purpose computer.
 This requires creating a native programming environment (perhaps a better term would be *authoring*) that puts the full power of the system into the hands of the user.

+For now the most current information about this project can be found in the [journal](journal.md).

 ## Iteration Zero

 ### Hardware